Azure-Samples/azure-intelligent-edge-patterns/storage-iSCSI/README.md

 ![alt text](https://raw.githubusercontent.com/lucidqdreams/azure-intelligent-edge-patterns/master/storage-iSCSI/Images/Overview.jpg)

+## Requirements

+- An on premise virtual machine running Windows Server 2016 Datacenter or Windows Server 2019 Datacenter
+- Required Azure Stack Marketplace items:
+    -  Windows Server 2016 Datacenter or Windows Server 2019 Datacenter (latest build recommended)
+	-  PowerShell DSC extension
+    -  Custom Script Extension

+## Things to Consider

+- A Network Security Group is applied to the template Subnet.
+It is recommended to review this and make additional allowances as needed.
+- An RDP Deny rule is applied to the Tunnel NSG and will need to be set to allow if you intend to access the VMs via the Public IP address
+- This solution does not take into account DNS resolution
+- You should change your chap username and chappassword.
+The Chappassword must be 12 to 16 characters in length.
+- This template is using BYOL Windows License
+- This template is using a F8s_v2 vm as default there other options but you many want to change the allowed values.
+Validate performance before reducing the VM size.

 ## Resource Group Template (iSCSI Client)

-This is the detailed diagram of the resources deployed from the template to createthe iSCSI client.
+This is the detailed diagram of the resources deployed from the template to create the iSCSI client you can use to connect to the iSCSI target.
+This template will deploy the VM and other resources, in addition it will run the prepare-iSCSIClient.ps1 and reboot the VM.

 ![alt text](https://raw.githubusercontent.com/lucidqdreams/azure-intelligent-edge-patterns/master/storage-iSCSI/Images/iSCSIFileServer.jpg)

-## The deployment process
+## The Deployment process

 Now we have an understanding of the architecture it is import to understand the deployment process.
-The infrastructure template will generate output which is meant to be the input for the tunnel template.
+The resource group template will generate output which is meant to be the input for the next step as input.
+It is mainly focus on the server name and the Azure stack public IP address where the iSCSI traffic comes from.

 ### Process Example

-For this example lets say we want to deploy connect an Azure Stack vm to a vm hosted on VMWare on premise.
+For this example lets say we want to deploy connect an Azure Stack VM to a vm hosted elsewhere in your datacenter.
 You would need to deploy the infrastructure template first.
-Then run the Create-iSCSITarget.ps1 script on the iSCSI target which can be a virtual machine or physical server on premise.
-Using the output from the infrastrucutre template.
-Next you would use the IP address of the on premise VMWare vm and run the Connect-toiSCSITarget.ps1 script.
+Then run the Create-iSCSITarget.ps1 using the IP address and server name outputs from the template as inout parameters for the script on the iSCSI target which can be a virtual machine or physical server.
+Next you would use the external IP address or adresses of the iSCSI Target server as inputs to run the Connect-toiSCSITarget.ps1 script.

 ![alt text](https://raw.githubusercontent.com/lucidqdreams/azure-intelligent-edge-patterns/master/storage-iSCSI/Images/TheProcess.jpg)

+### Deployment Steps

+1. Deploy iSCSI client Infrastructure using azuredeploy.json
+2. Run Create-iSCSITarget.ps1 on the on premise server iSCSI target
+3. Run Connect-toiSCSITarget.ps1 on the on iSCSI client server

 ## Adding iSCSI storage to existing VMs